Inbibo/adonisfx_docs/docs/maya/tools.md

     - This value is scaled by the *Global Damping Multiplier* during simulation to control the amount of damping the solver will apply at each vertex.
   - **Masses**
     - Masses are set to 1.0 by default.
 This will mean that by default the solver will consider that the muscle has a uniform mass.
+  - **Shape Preservation**
+    - Shape preservation weights are set to 0.1 by default in AdnMuscle and AdnRibbonMuscle.
+Modify this value to allow the solver to apply corrections to the current vertex to maintain the initial state of the shape formed with the surrounding vertices.
   - **Slide On Geometry**
     - If this attribute is selected, a list widget is shown with the names of the targets connected to the deformer (see Figure 4).
     - Select the desired target to paint from the list widget and paint the weight values.